-If you have no preference on credit card company or hotel chain though, you’re likely to accrue everyday points more quickly with the Hilton Honors Card from American Express since the IHG® Rewards Club Premier Credit Card will only earn you two points for each $1 spent at gas stations, restaurants and grocery stores and one point per $1 on all your other purchases.
+If you have no preference on credit card company or hotel chain though, you’re likely to accrue everyday points more quickly with the Hilton Honors American Express Card since the IHG® Rewards Club Premier Credit Card will only earn you two points for each $1 spent at gas stations, restaurants and grocery stores and one point per $1 on all your other purchases.
 That said, you do earn 10 points per $1 on your IHG stays.

 Still, with a complimentary one-night hotel stay at over 5,000 hotels worldwide each year and a free night each time you redeem rewards for at least a four-night stay, the IHG® Rewards Club Premier Credit Card is still a worthwhile choice, especially for global travelers.